 Suppose you realize that your omnichannel database points to a consumer that readily uses their phone to shop your website.
 In that case, your system needs to be ready to offer that customer every mobile channel possible.
 Are these channels optimized to handle mobile use in whichever way they choose?
 If the customer wants to switch to the web for whatever reason, is your system ready to quickly do that and retain ticket data?

-All of these questions and more are things you should ask of your support structure to understand deficiencies better and improve upon your customer’s experience.
+These questions and more are things you should ask of your support structure to understand deficiencies better and improve upon your customer’s experience.